Master of Professional Accounting

 Sydney Master of Professional Accounting graduates look forward to employment in (and eventually, formation of their own) accounting practices; also to roles as chief financial officers, chief information officers, financial controllers, company secretaries, financial analysts and planners, tax and estate advisers, financial and management accountants, auditors, system designers, investment advisors and managers.

-The Master of Professional Accounting satisfies the requirements of professional accreditation with CPA Australia and with the Institute of
+The Master of Professional Accounting satisfies the requirements of professional accreditation with CPA Australia (cpaaustralia.com.au) and with Chartered Accountants Australia and New Zealand (charteredaccountants.com.au).

 The University of Sydney Business School has an outstanding reputation for the quality of its research across a wide range of academic disciplines.
 The Master of Professional Accounting is an entry pathway to our higher degree by research programs, the Doctor of Philosophy (PhD) and Master of Philosophy (MPhil).